BurnOutTrader/fund-forge/README.md

 - 10-11-2024: I have done a lot of work on Oanda live trading, but nothing is tested, now I have 2 brokers, semi working my focus will be to simplify the standardised fuctions and types, get the code base clean and into some sort of standardised pattern.
 This will take some time, I intend to do this slowly when experimenting with backtesting and live trading.

 ### 11-11-2024 CRITICAL UPDATE IF YOU HAVE DOWNLOADED DATA BEFORE THIS DATE PLEASE READ
-Added a fix to avoid memory crash when downloading a large amount of high resolution data in short periods (like the initial download), I did not know about this critical flaw in the data base until I downlaoded the 1 hour data sets.
+Added a fix to avoid memory crash when downloading a large amount of high resolution data in short periods (like the initial download), I did not know about this critical flaw in the database until I downloaded the 1 hour data sets.
 It has been fixed.

 I Have added a compression algorithm to Base data, Any data downloaded prior to this announcement will need to be deleted.